Please note: a valid prescription is required for all prescription medication.

 - Ankle swelling: report persistent or uncomfortable swelling.

-- Gum changes: maintain dental care and mention overgrowth.
+- Gum changes: maintain dental care and mention overgrowth at visits.

 Nifedipine is processed through the CYP3A pathway in the liver and intestines.
-Strong CYP3A inhibitors, such as some azole antifungals, macrolide antibiotics, and HIV protease inhibitors, can raise nifedipine levels.
-Strong inducers, such as rifampin or certain seizure medicines, can reduce exposure and may make therapy less effective.
+Strong CYP3A inhibitors, including some azole antifungals, macrolide antibiotics, and HIV protease inhibitors, can raise nifedipine exposure.
+Strong inducers, such as rifampin or certain seizure medicines, may reduce exposure and make treatment less effective.

 Other blood pressure medicines, nitrates, alpha-blockers, and alcohol can increase dizziness or low blood pressure effects.
-Digoxin and other narrow-therapeutic-index medicines may need additional monitoring if used together.
-Share a full medication list, including over-the-counter products and supplements, with your clinician and pharmacist.
+Digoxin and other medicines with narrow safety margins may need additional monitoring when used with nifedipine.
+Share a full medication list, including non-prescription products and supplements, with your clinician and pharmacist.

-Why it matters: Interaction checks help prevent avoidable side effects after you select the correct listing.
+Why it matters: Interaction checks can prevent avoidable side effects after the correct strength is chosen.

-Home blood pressure readings can help your care team understand response over time.
-Keep notes on readings, swelling, dizziness, flushing, and angina patterns.
+Home blood pressure readings can help your care team understand how treatment is working over time.
+Note swelling, dizziness, flushing, palpitations, and angina patterns.
 Do not stop long-term cardiovascular medicine suddenly unless your clinician directs you to do so.

 Questions to Ask Before Refilling

-Before placing a refill order, confirm whether the strength, quantity, and manufacturer remain acceptable.
-Tablet appearance can change when a different approved manufacturer supplies the product.
-A changed color, shape, or imprint should still be checked against the pharmacy label so you are confident it is the intended medicine.
+Before placing a refill order, confirm that the strength, quantity, and manufacturer remain acceptable for your current plan.
+Tablet color, shape, or imprint can change when a different approved manufacturer supplies the medication.
+A changed appearance should still match the pharmacy label and your medication record.

-- Current strength: confirm the mg matches your directions.
+- Current strength: confirm the milligram strength matches your directions.

-- Release wording: check XR, ER, XL, or controlled-release labeling.
+- Release wording: look for XR, ER, XL, or controlled-release language.

-- Other medicines: update new antibiotics, antifungals, or heart drugs.
+- Other medicines: mention new antibiotics, antifungals, heart drugs, or supplements.

-- Symptom notes: track swelling, dizziness, or chest pain changes.
+- Symptom notes: track swelling, dizziness, palpitations, and chest pain changes.

 Ask your clinician whether your blood pressure goals, angina pattern, or side effects suggest any monitoring changes.
-If you have liver disease, are pregnant, are breastfeeding, or recently had a major cardiac event, discuss whether this therapy still fits your care plan.
+If you have liver disease, are pregnant, are breastfeeding, or recently had a major cardiac event, discuss whether nifedipine extended-release still fits your care plan.
+Responsible ordering starts with the correct tablet and continues with careful day-to-day monitoring.

 Authoritative Sources

-Official Procardia XL prescribing information describes nifedipine extended-release indications, dosing considerations, and safety information.
+Official Procardia XL prescribing information describes nifedipine extended-release indications, dosing considerations, warnings, and safety information.

-Mayo Clinic nifedipine oral route information provides patient-focused details on uses and precautions.
+Mayo Clinic nifedipine oral route information provides patient-focused details on uses, precautions, and side effects.

 This content is for informational purposes only and is not a substitute for professional medical advice.